Alamofire + AlamofireObjectMapper

 • If tokens exist, the app should provide the auth token with each request.

-• If an auth token-based request fails with an HTTP 401, the auth token has most probably expired.
-The app should then save any requests that fail with 401 and use the refresh token to request new tokens from the api.
+• If an auth token-based request fails with an HTTP 401, the auth token has may have expired.
+The app should then save any requests that fail with 401 and use the refresh token to request new tokens from the API.

 • If the refresh succeeds, the app should parse the new tokens and retry failed requests with these new tokens.
 The app should use these new tokens from now on.